Marketing Psychology: 5 Tips to Win Hearts (+ Examples)

 These days, it’s easy to disregard any search network that isn’t Google.
 Who uses Yahoo, Ask.com, or Bing, anyway?

-It’s true that Google owns the market share in the U.S., accounting for more than 75% of search traffic.
+It’s true that Google owns the market share in the U.S., frequently garnering more than 80% of desktop search traffic.
 We’re talking billions of eyes on your ads.

 If you’re ready to cast a wider net, we’ll teach you how Microsoft Advertising can benefit your marketing campaign, plus best practices and tips to maximize ad potential.